 What organ is most affected by Tylenol?

 The liver is the organ most affected by Tylenol overdose.
-The drug is metabolized in the liver, and exceeding the maximum dose can overwhelm the liver’s ability to process it safely.
+The drug is processed by the liver, and going over the recommended dose can overload it.

 Is Tylenol harmful to your kidneys or liver?